top of page

 A “paddling jacket” or “splash top” is made out of waterproof material, but it’s definitely not watertight.
 It works fine as raingear, or to shed an occasional splash of water, but it’s totally inadequate as immersion protection - because if you capsize, water immediately floods in.

-For more on this topic read the post: GTS - Gear That Sucks.
+For more on this topic see: GTS - Gear That Sucks, and the Paddling Jacket Myth.

 Wetsuits